Consultative Committee T-PD

 Members of the bureau

 Established by Convention 108, the Consultative Committee (T-PD) consists of representatives of Parties to the Convention complemented by observers from other States (members or non-members) and international organisations, and is responsible for interpreting the provisions and for improving the implementation of the Convention.

-The T-PD Committee is also responsible for drafting reports, guide lines and guiding principles on such topics as, the contractual clauses governing data protection during the transfer of personal data to third parties not bound by an adequate level of data protection or data protection with regard to biometrics.
+The Consultative Committee of Convention 108 is also responsible for drafting reports, guide lines and guiding principles on such topics as, the contractual clauses governing data protection during the transfer of personal data to third parties not bound by an adequate level of data protection or data protection with regard to biometrics.

 It has adopted inter alia an amendment to Convention 108, allowing the European Communities to accede to it.
 Moreover, it adopted an additional protocol to Convention 108 regarding supervisory authorities and transborder data flows, opened to signature in 2004, reinforcing the Supervisory Authorities and prohibiting the transfer of personal data to States or organisations that do not provide for an adequate level of protection.